meetmakwana7396/the-finsharp-main/README.md

 ## Acknowledgments

-This project was developed in collaboration with the J.P.
-Dawer Institute of Information Science & Technology, Department of I.C.T.
+This project was developed by students of J.P.
+Dawer Institute of Information Science & Technology, Department of I.C.T, in collaboration with Jainam Broking Ltd.